 Many who have experienced the horrible tragedy of having been shot, shot at, or having a family member or friend shot, have one thing on their mind: Take away guns from Americans and destroy them.
 “We’ll then live happily ever after.
 No one will get shot.
 We’ll be safe.
 Peace will settle in.
 It will make everyone feel better about social interactions with others.”
-The wise-as-a-serpent-and-harmless-as-a-dove patriot knows that this a non-workable, wide-open door for giddy madmen to exploit.
+The wise-as-a-serpent-and-harmless-as-a-dove patriot knows that this is a non-workable, wide-open door for giddy madmen to exploit.

 Some of us get it.
 I, too, have had family members gunned down, and at least one friend.
 In every case, the firearm leapt out the drawer or holster, loaded itself, aimed at my kin, and shot them to pieces.
 It then went around looking for another family member to satisfy its cold-steel thirst for blood until no one was left standing.
 Yep, that’s a gun for you.
-Of course, I’m being sickly cynical, but doesn’t that paint the picture we’re presented by emotional reactors and amoral liberals?
+Of course, I’m being sickly cynical, but doesn’t that paint the picture we’re presented by emotional reactors and liberal puppeteers?

 Really though.
 In one case (or more, we stopped counting after one) my family members were shot and killed by drunkards and druggies.
 In another case, my cousins, who couldn’t fill the middle of this “o” with their combined brain matter, did the killing, which, by the way, maimed their own mother (who also slung lead during the family feud).
-And my new friend was gunned down at his school by a drive-by shooter.
+And my friend was gunned down at his school by a drive-by shooter.
 So please don’t tell me that I don’t know what I’m talking about.
 (I hesitate to add that some nitwit shot at me during a dove hunt – I ducked behind a tree but still had lead shot bounce off my thankfully-heavy hunting jacket.)
 Incidentally, at one time, I owned the gun that shot down my uncle.
 After that deadly incident, I rescued the pistol and it lived a peaceful life until I traded it away for a more menacing firearm which has yet to fulfill the fatal fantasies of the gun-control/gun-constraint/gun-confiscate adherents.

 - Speaking of Jesus, don’t.
 But you are free to read and quote out loud Allah, Buddha, Malcolm X, Marx, Satan, Witch Hazel, and others who have earned your admiration and devotion.